Korilakkuma/XSound.js/README.md

                 // "buffers" is the instances of AudioBuffer },
             error : function(event, textStatus) {
-                // "event" is one of XMLHttpRequestProgressEvent, "onerror" event object in FileReader, null
+                // "event" is one of XMLHttpRequestProgressEvent, Error, null
-                // "textStatus" is one of 'error', 'timeout', 'decode', error code in FileReader },
+                // "textStatus" is one of 'error', 'timeout', 'decode' },
             progress : function(event) {
                 // "event" is XMLHttpRequestProgressEvent